Saturday, August 31, 2019

 On December 8, 1902, the first Railroad Legislation Act (Philippine Commission Act No. 554) was passed, granting the Manila Railroad Company (MRRCo) the right to construct branch lines.
 On June 20, 1964, Republic Act No. 4156 was enacted, changing the corporate name of MRRCo to Philippine National Railways (PNR).

 According to Mr. Narciso Bravo, a former print clerk at the Bayambang PNR Station, the station was originally a two-story building.
-The first floor consisted of offices for the employers of PNR, the ticketing area, and a room that served as a lounge area for first -class passengers, while the second floor served as a resting area and extra room for the employees that lived from distant places.
+The first floor consisted of offices for the employees of PNR, the ticketing area, and a room that served as a lounge area for first-class passengers, while the second floor served as a resting area and extra room for the employees that lived from distant places.
 Passengers had their own waiting area outside the station, where some vendors of snacks also did brisk business.

 Beside the station was the paradaan na karumata (calesa station), which passengers from Manila used to ride in getting back home back in the day.